 The CONTRACTOR shall confine and supervise adult male CDCR Offenders that are transferred to the Facility pursuant to the terms and conditions of this Agreement.
 CDCR Offenders shall be transferred into the Facility in accordance with the Offender/Staff Phase-In Schedule, attached hereto and incorporated herein as Attachment "A", beginning on the Commencement of Services date.
 If CDCR has not provided Attachment A at the time of the execution of this agreement, said information shall be provided not less than 15 working days following execution, and shall be incorporated into this agreement at that time.
-Nothing in that schedule shall obligate the CONTRACTOR from accepting or the State from sending more than 200 inmates prior to the first thirty (30) days following execution and security needs, subject to the prior written approval of the CDCR Contract Monitor or designee.
+Nothing in that schedule shall obligate the CONTRACTOR from accepting or the State from sending more than 280 inmates prior to the first thirty (30) days following execution CDCR Offenders shall only be housed in housing units consistent with the offenders' classification and security needs, subject to the prior written approval of the CDCR Contract Monitor or designee.
 The schedule shall allow for maximum occupancy to be completed within the allotted 120-day initial phase in period.